-Ultrasound Guided Joint Injections in Frisco and Mesquite, TX
+Ultrasound Guided Joint Injections in Mesquite, Frisco and Desoto, TX

-OmniSpine Pain Management Offers Ultrasound Guided Joint Injections Near you in Frisco and Mesquite, TX.
+OmniSpine Pain Management Offers Ultrasound Guided Joint Injections Near you in Mesquite, Frisco and Desoto, TX.
 For More Information Call or Visit One of Our Three Locations!

 Used effectively for years, ultrasound guided injections can accurately and safely diagnosis and treat a many arthritis, muscle and joint conditions.
 Dr. Morchower is able to do this by combining the technology of ultrasound with the ability to deliver medication accurately and directly to the site needing treatment.
 The ultrasound is able to provide real-time imaging of body structures, such as the bones, tendons, muscles and internal organs, without exposing your to radiation.
 Therefore, when using ultrasound guided injections, the doctor is able to accurately locate the injured spot needing treatment.
 Deeper, smaller and difficult to access areas are much more accessible with ultrasound guided injections.
 Medications no longer need to be injected “blindly” into an area, which increases the risk of injuring nearby nerves, blood vessels and other structures.
 There is no down time and you can get back to life immediately following the procedure.

 Dr Morchower recommends that most joint injections be performed under ultrasound guidance.

 Various types of therapies and medications can be delivered via ultrasound-guided joint injections.
 Pain medications, such as anesthetics (numbing medications) steroids and other anti-inflammatory drugs, are commonly used to diagnosis and treat many painful musculoskeletal ailments.
 Ultrasound guided injections are used to deliver lubrication therapy to joints with viscosupplements, such as Hyaluronic Acid, providing pain relief and a wider range of motion for joints.

 WHO ARE GOOD CANDIDATES FOR ULTRASOUND GUIDED INJECTIONS?